Dry Pipe Fire Sprinkler Systems

 The solution to your dilemma is to install dry pipe fire sprinklers.
 With professional fire sprinkler installation from Fire Pros, you can enjoy the fire protection you long for without risking burst pipes.

 Fire Pros installs all types of fire sprinklers in Michigan and Indiana businesses, including dry pipe systems.
-To learn more about what we offer, please contact us or call (800) 968-2871 today.
+Contact us today!

 What Is a Dry Pipe Fire Sprinkler System?